pratikkanade/BigDataSystemsAssignment1/README.md

 ### Steps to deploy and start the application on a cloud server:

-1. Install virtual environment: `sudo apt install python3-venv`

-2. Use the root user: `sudo su`
+1. Use the root user: `sudo su`

-3. Activate the virtual environment: `source venv/bin/activate`
+2. Activate the virtual environment: `source venv/bin/activate`

-4. Clone the repository: `git clone https://github.com/pratikkanade/BigDataSystemsAssignment1.git`
+3. Clone the repository: `git clone https://github.com/pratikkanade/BigDataSystemsAssignment1.git`

-5. Open the cloned repo: `cd BigDataSystemsAssignment1`
+4. Open the cloned repo: `cd BigDataSystemsAssignment1`

-6. Install the required dependencies: `pip install -r requirements/requirements.txt`
+5. Install the required dependencies: `pip install -r requirements/requirements.txt`

-7. Start the FastAPI server on one terminal: `uvicorn backend_fastapi.main:app --host 0.0.0.0 --port 8000 --reload`
+6. Start the FastAPI server on one terminal: `uvicorn backend_fastapi.main:app --host 0.0.0.0 --port 8000 --reload`

-8. In another terminal, repeat steps 2, 3, 5 and run the below command to start a streamlit application
+7. In another terminal, repeat steps 1, 2, 4 and run the below command to start a streamlit application

-9. Start the streamlit server on another terminal: `streamlit run frontend_streamlit/main_app.py`
+8. Start the streamlit server on another terminal: `streamlit run frontend_streamlit/main_app.py`

 ### Streamlit Application Link
 Access the link: http://3.130.104.76:8501/